Everything we know about St Louis school shooting that left three dead

 What is known about the shooter?

-Officials have described the suspect as a slim male in his 20s.
-The gunman has not yet been named and no motive has been released for the violence.
+Officials initially described the suspect as a slim male in his 20s.
+On Monday night, the gunman was identified as former pupil Orlando Harris.

-It is not known what, if any, connection the gunman has with the school.
+Harris, 19, of St Louis, was shot and killed by responding police officers at the city’s Central VPA High School, on Monday morning, according to The St Louis Post-Dispatch.

 Taniya Gholston, 16, a student at CVPA, told The St Louis Post-Dispatch that she did not recognise the gunman and escaped when his gun jammed.
-She told the newspaper that she heard him say something about being “sick of this d**n school.”
+She told the newspaper that she heard him say something about being “sick of this damn school” and that he was “tired of everybody”.

+“All I heard was two shots and he came in there with a gun,” Ms Gholston told the St Louis Post-Dispatch.
+“And I was trying to run and I couldn’t run.
+Me and him made eye contact but I made it out because his gun got jammed.
+But we saw blood on the floor.”

+Police say that Harris graduated from the school last year.
+According to KMOV, Harris didn’t appear to have a significant presence on social media.

 Who are the victims?